GokulapriyaM/loco/README.md

 	* UI correctly refreshes as soon as something is posted
 * Looking at user content:
 	* All RecyclerViews (for photos/posts) scroll properly and display content without weird scaling issues/deformations
-	* View all posts/photos correctly display all posts/photos made at the current location
+	* "VIEW ALL" option for posts/photos correctly displays all posts/photos made at the current location

 ## Past versions
 ##### Functional as of 4/25 (beta)